-You might have heard the marriage advice about having a weekly (or at least regular) date night.
+You’ve probably heard how important it is for your marriage to have a weekly (or at least regular) date night.
 My husband Joey and I rocked at this our first few years of marriage and said we’d always make it happen.

-Well, life happened.
+Well, six kids happened.
+Work happened.
+Life happened.
 And there have been several seasons where it has felt like we don’t really get to “date” each other anymore.

 10 Ways to Date Your Spouse at Home

 1. Add Candlelight

 I thought it was really romantic that this was one of my husband’s first ideas when I brought up this topic.
 Eat dinner by candlelight, take a bath or give massages by candlelight, or just add candles to any other activity to give it an extra romantic flair.